ajalt/colormath/docs/usage.md

 // Get a single color
 interp.interpolate(0.25)

-// Or a sequence of colors
-for ((x, color) in interp.sequence(canvas.width).withIndex()) {
+// Or a sequence of colors to draw a gradient for ((x, color) in interp.sequence(canvas.width).withIndex()) {
     canvas.drawRect(x=x, y=0, w=1, h=canvas.height, color)
 }